Takomochi/surfs_up/README.md

 </span>

 - June has about 2000 more temperature data than December.

-- There is about 3°F difference of average temperature between June and December.
+- There is about 3°F difference in average temperature between June and December.

-- Minimum temperature is 56°F in December while June is 64°F.
+- The minimum temperature is 56°F in December, while the minimum temperature is 64°F  in June.

 ## Summary
 ### Additional Analysis
-1. Overall, there is no significant difference in temperature between June and December.<br>
+1. Overall, there is no significant difference in temperature between June and December.
-For better understanding about the data, I created precipitation dataframes for June and December.
+I created precipitation data frames for June and December to better understand the data.

     ```
     # Extract precipitation data for June and December.